unrealwork/atsd-use-cases/Chart_of_the_Day/Austin_Power/README.md

 While four cents an hour certainly doesn't seem like much, **Figure 1.2** below shows the amount of revenue generated from each class of customer.
-Typically, business and industry pays the lion's share of utility costs because of the nature of their usage: large-scale power grids and 24/7 operation, but in Austin, the exact oppoosite is true.
+Typically, business and industry pays the lion's share of utility costs because of the nature of their usage: large-scale power grids and 24/7 operation, but in Austin, the exact opposite is true.
 In fact, the industrial class paid an average 35% of the residential class over the observed period, which is detailed in **Table 1.2** below the visualization.

 **Figure 1.2**